Who We Are

 The mission of the Tennessee Hospital Association is to lead its members in advocacy for and support of community-based hospitals and health systems and assist them in delivering accessible, cost-effective, quality health services.

-THA is the premiere organization in Tennessee that promotes and represents the interests of all hospitals and health systems.
+THA promotes and represents the interests of all Tennessee hospitals and health systems.

 The Association also operates three subsidiary organizations to further support the work of THA and its members.